 Pro-Dex (PDEX).
 Sales growth estimate: 21% to 22%.
 All the numbers are very good, except the NOA/TA ratio is average.
 The company seems overpriced, but I think it’s an excellent investment nonetheless.
 It’s growing its dividends, its earnings growth is consistent, it just came off an excellent quarter, its sales are accelerating, the industry momentum is great, its return on assets by any measure (free cash flow, operating cash flow, earnings) is very high, it’s buying back shares, analysts love it, and it has a nice forward earnings yield.

 Superior Group (SGC).
 Sales growth estimate: 6% to 14%.
 Great sales trend here and good price momentum (I’ve gotten a 90% return on my investment so far), though the NOA/TA ratio is a bit high.
 Although it’s now fairly valued, I think SGC remains an excellent investment, and I’ve only sold a small portion of my holdings as the price has increased.

 Tesla (TSLA).
 Sales growth estimate: 12% to 14%.
 Nice numbers all around except for the analyst recommendations, which are abysmal.
 On the other hand, those same analysts are estimating a sales growth of 31%!
 Either way, the company is absurdly overvalued, with a price-to-free-cash-flow ratio over 250!
-Based on a back-of-the-envelope DCF analysis, I think the stock should be trading at $19 to $29 a share rather than over $400.
-Even with such strong estimated sales growth, I would not advise investing in a company that’s this expensive.
+A back-of-the-envelope DCF analysis says that the stock should be trading at $19 to $29 a share rather than over $400, but that doesn’t make much sense.
+At any rate, even with such strong estimated sales growth, I would not advise investing in a company that’s this expensive.

 Disclosure: I am long DIIBF, ISDR, LMB, PDEX, and SGC.